Applications open for NZ SCHOOLS JAPANESE TRIVIA CHAMPIONSHIPS – 2018

 3.1 A minimum of three students and a maximum of four students must make up each team.

 3.3 For most regions A MAXIMUM of TWO teams per school are allowed to compete.
-Southland at this stage is the only exception where more than two teams will be permitted.
-A second team may will only be able to participate if there is room at the venue.
-Allocations for a second team will be on a first applied-first allocated basis.
+Please note that the first team of each school will be awarded on a first-in-first-served basis.
+A second team may also be able to participate if there is room at the venue.
 Some venues might not be able to cater for all schools so please act swiftly to get your applications in.
-Schools will be informed of final team allocations in mid-May.
+Schools will be informed of final team allocations in early May.